-This matter proceeded by way of Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlord for an order of possession and a monetary order for unpaid rent.
+This matter proceeded by way of Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlord for an order of possession.

-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on March 29, 2012, the landlord served the tenants with the Notice of Direct Request Proceeding via registered mail.
+The landlords submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on October 16, 2012, the landlords served the tenants with the Notice of Direct Request Proceeding via registered mail.